VladIgolnikov/ReactDevEx/README.md

 ## Functionality:

-### Something Page

--    Lorem ipsum:

-- `lorem`
-- `ipsum`

-### Lorem Ipsum Page

--    The lorem ipsum information:

-- `foo`
-- `bar`
-- `baz`

--    Hello World.
+On page load, the application sends an API request to fetch Assets and their corresponding Versions from a remote database.
+Version counts are displayed on each Asset card, which are rendered in responsive grid.

 ## Notes

 This application uses React and JavaScript on the front end, bundled via webpack.
-The back end uses Node.js and Express, as well as a SQLite database.
+The back end uses Node.js and Express, as well as a SQLite database, seeded from a provided JSON file.

 ## Requirements